 The term ‘modelling’ refers to the ability to reproduce sought-after sounds with ease.
 Classic amps, timeless effects, signature artist presets – the works.

 On the one hand, you can easily pick up an affordable modelling amp like the Boss Katana or Fender Mustang, which offer a concise but handy selection of sounds.
-At the other end of the spectrum, units like the Line 6 Helix and Kemper Profiling Amp offer an under-the-hood approach.
+At the other end of the spectrum, units like the Neural DSP Quad Cortex, Line 6 Helix, and Kemper Profiling Amp offer an under-the-hood approach.
 You can emulate a never-ending number of amps, effects, cabinets, rooms, microphones and more.
 This in-depth type of amp modelling can be intimidating, but it’s undeniably powerful and versatile.

 Many modelling amps are pretty much recording-ready out of the box.
 This could include direct outputs to your audio interface, built-in cab simulation, even direct USB audio connectivity (negating the need for an audio interface).
 This makes modelling amps a practical, versatile solution for home recording and practice.